CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 The final output array becomes: `[0, 3, 4, 11, 11, 15, 16, 22]`.

-By dividing the task into blocks and using shared memory to handle intra-block computations, `StreamCompaction::Efficient::scanShared` manages to achieve faster computation times and more efficient memory usage, especially for large datasets.
+By dividing the task into blocks and using shared memory to handle intra-block computations, `StreamCompaction::Efficient::scanShared` manages to achieve faster computation times and more efficient memory usage, especially for large array size.

 #### Thrust Scan

-Thrust is a CUDA library that offers a collection of efficient parallel primitives.
+[Thrust](https://docs.nvidia.com/cuda/thrust/index.html) is a CUDA library that offers a collection of efficient parallel primitives.
 In this project, the Thrust library's built-in scan function is used.
 It provides a highly optimized and robust implementation of the prefix sum scan, ensuring both speed and accuracy.

 ## Stream Compaction